How to automate document signing using helper tools (middleware)

 Tracking when the document is signed

-Want complete automation?
-Set up a return path so Tallyfy knows when documents get signed:
+Want the full automation experience?
+You can set up a return path so Tallyfy knows when documents get signed:

 Create a second workflow in your middleware tool.
-This one should start when your e-signature service reports that a document has been signed.
+This one starts when your e-signature service reports “document signed.”

-Set up this workflow to use the Tallyfy API (a way for other programs to talk to Tallyfy) to find the right Tallyfy task and mark it as complete.
+Set up this workflow to use the Tallyfy API (basically a way for programs to talk to each other) to find the right Tallyfy task and mark it complete.

 Tallyfy form data can be automatically sent to document creation systems through middleware tools that trigger document generation or signature requests when specific workflow steps are completed.